vinay752/Gemini-Telegram-Bot/README.md

 (Bot returns image)
 <img width="1024" height="764" alt="image" src="https://github.com/user-attachments/assets/9d1b1788-570c-4ac1-97e9-4170a5e2d35e" />

-📌 Notes
+##📌 Notes
-Gemini Flash model is used for fast and cost-efficient responses.
+-Gemini Flash model is used for fast and cost-efficient responses.

-Image generation feature is experimental and may vary by region.
+-Image generation feature is experimental and may vary by region.

-Contextual replies can be extended by editing the keyword handling logic.
+-Contextual replies can be extended by editing the keyword handling logic.